OpenEmbedded

-OpenEmbedded is a build automation framework and cross-compile environment used to create Linux distributions for embedded devices.
-The OpenEmbedded framework is developed by the OpenEmbedded community, which was formally established in 2003.
+OpenEmbedded (OE) is a build automation framework and cross-compile environment used to create Linux distributions for embedded devices.
+The framework is developed by the OpenEmbedded community, which was formally established in 2003.
 OpenEmbedded is the recommended build system of the Yocto Project, which is a Linux Foundation workgroup that assists commercial companies in the development of Linux-based systems for embedded products.

-The build system is based on BitBake "recipes", which specify how a particular package is built but also include lists of dependencies and source code locations, as well as for instructions on how to install and remove a compiled package.
+The build system is based on BitBake.
+A BitBake configuration file, called a recipe, specifies various information such as dependency and source code locations, how to build a package, and how to install and remove a compiled package.
 OpenEmbedded tools use these recipes to fetch and patch source code, compile and link binaries, produce binary packages (ipk, deb, rpm), and create bootable images.

-Historically, OpenEmbedded's collection of recipes was stored in a single repository, and the metadata was structured in a form now called "OpenEmbedded-Classic".
-By 2010, it had become increasingly difficult to manage the ever-growing number of recipes.
-To resolve this, recipe metadata was split into multiple layers.
+Historically, OpenEmbedded recipes were stored in a single repository, and the metadata was structured as what is now called "OpenEmbedded-Classic".
+Starting in 2010, the structure was modified to better support the ever-growing number of recipes.
+Recipe metadata was split into multiple layers.
 The lowest layer, which includes platform-independent and distribution-independent meta data is called "OpenEmbedded-Core".
 Architecture-specific, application-specific and distribution-dependent instructions are applied in appropriate target support layers that can override or complement the instructions from lower layers.
-Additionally, changes to the recipes at the core layer are now managed with a pull model: instead of committing their changes directly to the repository (as was previously the case), developers now send their patches to the mailing list.
-The patches, if approved, are then merged (pulled) by a maintainer.
+Additionally, changes to the recipes at the core layer are now managed with a pull model: instead of committing their changes directly to the repository (as was previously the case), developers now send patches to a mailing list.
+When approved, the patches are merged (pulled) by a maintainer.

 The OpenEmbedded framework can be installed and automatically updated via Git.

+The OpenEmbedded Image Creator, called Wic, can be used to generate disk image files; generally with extension .wic.

 History

-The OpenEmbedded Project (OE for short) was created by Chris Larson, Michael Lauer, and Holger Schurig, merging the achievements of OpenZaurus with contributions from projects like Familiar Linux and OpenSIMpad into a common codebase.
+The OpenEmbedded Project, created by Chris Larson, Michael Lauer, and Holger Schurig, merged the achievements of OpenZaurus with contributions from projects like Familiar Linux and OpenSIMpad into a common codebase.
 OpenEmbedded superseded these projects and was used to build any of them from the same code base.

-The OpenEmbedded-Core Project (OE-Core for short) resulted from the merge of the Yocto Project with OpenEmbedded.
-All package recipes are since then maintained through OpenEmbedded-Core.
+OpenEmbedded-Core (OE-Core) resulted from the merge of the Yocto Project with OpenEmbedded.
+Since then, all package recipes are maintained through OpenEmbedded-Core.